rust-lang/book/src/ch15-02-deref.md

-The first important smart pointer-related trait is `Deref`, which allows us to override `*`, the dereference operator (as opposed to the multiplication operator).
-Overriding `*` for smart pointers makes accessing the data behind the smart pointer convenient, and we'll talk about what we mean by convenient in the next section about deref coercions.
-Remember using `*` when we talked about references, like this:
+The first important smart pointer-related trait is `Deref`, which allows us to override `*`, the dereference operator (as opposed to the multiplication operator or the glob operator).
+Overriding `*` for smart pointers makes accessing the data behind the smart pointer convenient, and we'll talk about what we mean by convenient when we get to deref coercions later in this section.

-TODO: put this back in ch 4
+We briefly mentioned the dereference operator in Chapter 8, in the hash map section titled "Update a Value Based on the Old Value".
+We had a mutable reference, and we wanted to change the value that the reference was pointing to.
+In order to do that, first we had to dereference the reference.
+Here's another example using references to `i32` values:

 ```rust
 let mut x = 5;